 We are excited to share with you our line up for 2019.
-The sessions have been finalized, the keynote speaker is ready to go, and the conference brochure is either in the mail, available for download on our conference page, or heading your way electronically.
-If you can’t wait to see it, you can download a copy from our Conference page.
-If you are ready, you can also register for the conference from that same page.
+The sessions have been finalized, the keynote speaker, Dr. Gordon Neufeld, is ready to go, and the conference brochure is available for download on our conference page.
+Once you are ready, you can also register for the conference from that same page.
 We look forward to seeing you there in 2019!

 The BCAEA engages in a number of activities for its members, including holding a conference in Vancouver every February, publishing a newsletter twice a year, maintaining a provincial alternate programs directory, and providing a list serve.
 We also provide $16,000 annually in awards for eligible students and grants for eligible teachers.

 Well, the 2018 conference is over and what a great conference it was!
 563 of you registered, and from all reports, a good time was had by all.
 The lineup for 2019 is final and registration is open!

 The Association provides $16,000 in Awards and Bursaries each year to elegible students and grants to member teachers.
 Just one of the perks of membership, so check out what we have to offer!